-They found that patients who used proton pump inhibitors (PPIs)—a class of drugs commonly prescribed to treat heartburn, acid reflux and ulcers—were more likely to have smaller probing depths in the gums (the gap between teeth and gums).
+They found that patients who used proton pump inhibitors (PPIs)—a class of drugs commonly prescribed to treat heartburn, acid reflux, and ulcers—were more likely to have smaller probing depths in the gums (the gap between teeth and gums).

 When gums are healthy, they fit snuggly against the teeth.
-However, in the presence of harmful bacteria, the gap deepens, leading to inflammation, bone loss and periodontitis, also known as gum disease.
+However, in the presence of harmful bacteria, the gap deepens, leading to inflammation, bone loss, and periodontitis, also known as gum disease.

 The findings may be linked to the side effects of PPIs, which include changes in bone metabolism and in the gut microbiome.

-In the study, the team sought to determine whether a relationship exists between PPI use and gum disease.
+The study sought to determine whether a relationship exists between PPI use and gum disease.

-They analyzed clinical data from more than 1,000 periodontitis patients either using or not using PPIs.
+The team analyzed clinical data from more than 1,000 periodontitis patients either using or not using PPIs.
 Probing depths were used as an indicator of periodontitis severity.

-Only 14% of teeth from patients who used PPIs had probing depths of 6 millimeters or more, compared to 24% of teeth from patients who did not use the medication.
+They found only 14% of teeth from patients who used PPIs had probing depths of 6 millimeters or more, compared to 24% of teeth from patients who did not use the medication.